 2- Sovereignty: Being part of the EU, the UK does not have full control over its own borders and affairs.
 The UK had given part of its control over the decisions related to the borders in exchange for the trade and other security benefits as one of the EU members.
 While the UK is still bounded by the membership of Nato, the UN, and the World Trade Organization, leaving the EU will contribute to gaining more control over the UK’s own sovereignty.

-3- More jobs and housing: Currently, there are 1.7m European and 2.93m International workers in the UK, and this increasing number of immigrants led to difficulties relating to housing and service provision.
+3- More jobs and housing: Currently, there are 1.7m European and 2.93m International workers in the UK, and this increasing number of immigrants led to difficulties relating to housing and service provision, and workers sometimes are required to show proof of income from these companies.
 Although immigration will not be cut after Brexit, the UK government will have control over its own borders and immigration policy.

 4- Reduce terrorism: With increasing security threats, the Leave campaigners believe that staying in the EU would keep the door open for terrorism and security threats, and would reduce the ability to control borders and check people.